Alex-1701/dist-analyzer/README.md

 # dist-analyzer

-Simple [Astro.js](https://astro.build/) plugin to analyze how bloated build is.
-By default it calculates count and size of all files inside `.dist` folder.
+Dead simple [Astro.js](https://astro.build/) plugin to analyze how bloated bundle is.
+By default it calculates count and size of all files inside `outDir` folder.

 Output example: